fergald/explainer-bfcache-ccns/api.md

 ## Problem we are solving

-When a document is in BFCache or prerendering for some time and is then made visible, the contents of the document may be out of date or worse, the document may contain sensitive information that the current user should not have access to, e.g. if a logout occurred while the document was in BFCache.
+When a document has been loaded or prerendered for some time the contents of the document may be out of date or worse, the document may contain sensitive information that the current user should not have access to, e.g. if a logout occurred since the document was loaded.

+Such a document should not be presented to the user from BFCache or prerendering.

 Our goal is to make it easy for sites to avoid these problems while still allowing and maximising usage of BFCache and prerendering.